-- □ Open the Diagnostics > Status Configuration > Signal Contact dialog, Global tab. - □ To monitor the device functions using the signal contact, in the Configuration frame, specify the value Monitoring correct operation in the Mode field. - □ For the parameters to be monitored, mark the checkbox in the Monitor column. - □ To send an SNMP trap to the management station, activate the Send trap function in the Traps frame. - \Box Save the changes temporarily.
-To do this, click the \checkmark button. - □ In the Diagnostics > Status Configuration > Alarms (Traps) dialog, create at least one trap destination that receives SNMP traps. - \Box Save the changes temporarily.
-To do this, click the \checkmark button. - ☐ You specify the temperature threshold values for the temperature monitoring in the Basic Settings > System dialog.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. signal-contact 1 monitor temperature To monitor the temperature in the device.
+☐ Open the Diagnostics > Status Configuration > Signal Contact dialog, Global tab. ☐ To monitor the device functions using the signal contact, in the Configuration frame, specific the value Monitoring correct operation in the Mode field. $\ \square$ For the parameters to be monitored, mark the checkbox in the Monitor column.
+To send an SNMP trap to the management station, activate the Send trap function in the Traps frame. \square Apply the settings temporarily.
+To do this, click the \checkmark button.
+In the Diagnostics > Status Configuration > Alarms (Traps) dialog, create at least one trap destination that receives SNMP traps. \Box Apply the settings temporarily.
+To do this, click the \checkmark button.
+You specify the temperature threshold values for the temperature monitoring in the Bas Settings > System dialog. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. signal-contact 1 monitor temperature To monitor the temperature in the device.
 When the temperature exceeds or falls below the specified threshold values, the signal contact opens.

 signal-contact 1 monitor ring- redundancy To monitor the ring redundancy.
 The signal contact opens in the following situations: The redundancy function becomes active (loss of redundancy reserve).
 The device is a normal ring participant and detects an error in its settings. signal-contact 1 monitor link-failure To monitor the ports/interfaces link.
 When the link interrupts on a monitored port/interface, the signal contact opens. signal-contact 1 monitor envm-removal To monitor the active external memory.
 When you remove the active external memory from the device, the signal contact opens. signal-contact 1 monitor envm-not-in- sync To monitor the configuration profiles in the device and in the external memory.
 The signal contact opens in the following situations: The configuration profile only exists in the device.
 The configuration profile in the device differs from the configuration profile in the external memory. signal-contact 1 monitor power-supply 1 To monitor the power supply unit 1.
-When the device has a detected power supply fault, the signal contact opens. signal-contact 1 monitor module-removal 1 To monitor module 1.
-When you remove module 1 from the device, the signal contact opens. signal-contact 1 trap To send an SNMP trap when the status of the operation monitoring changes. no signal-contact 1 trap To disable the SNMP trap enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. signal-contact 1 monitor link-failure To monitor the ports/interfaces link.
-When the link interrupts on a monitored port/interface, the signal contact opens. interface 1/1 To change to the interface configuration mode of interface $1/1$. signal-contact 1 link-alarm To monitor the port/interface link.
-When the link interrupts on the port/interface, the signal contact opens.
+When the device has a detected power supply fault, the signal contact opens. signal-contact 1 monitor module-removal To monitor module ${\tt 1}.$ When you remove module ${\tt 1}$ from the device, the signal contact opens. signal-contact 1 trap To send an SNMP trap when the status of the operation monitoring changes. no signal-contact 1 trap To disable the SNMP trap

-In order to enable the device to monitor an active link without a connection, first enable the global function, then enable the individual ports.
+To enable the device to monitor an active link without a connection, first enable the global function, then enable the individual ports.